What Does a VPN Hide? (And the Things It Can’t Hide)

 4. Can’t protect you from malware

-Most VPN software isn’t designed to protect you from malware, viruses, or malicious computer software.
-This is a job better suited for an antivirus.
+Most VPN software isn’t designed to protect you from malware, viruses, or malicious computer software, even if it includes ad-blocking technology that can warn you of malicious websites.

 You might use a VPN to hide your IP address and encrypt your online traffic.
 However, a VPN on its own won’t prevent you from clicking on suspicious links, downloading harmful programs, or being at risk from cybercriminals if you’re on a public Wi-Fi network, for example.